IArchi/py-photobooth-simple/readme.md

 If one of these is not available, it will use the first available one.

 ## Compatibility
-Tested on MacOs Sonoma and RaspberryPi 5 8GB.
+Tested on MacOs Sonoma and RaspberryPi 5 8GB with Arducam 64MB.

 ## Installation
 To install dependencies: